 Discover a truly wild life...

-Rachel's accolades include the prestigious Natural Artistry award in Wildlife Photographer of the Year and the Portfolio Award in Bird Photographer of the Year.
-She is a Nikon Creator, RSPB Ambassador, and a published contributor to National Geographic.
-Rachel is also a respected guide and public speaker leading highly regarded wildlife photography lectures, workshops and expeditions internationally.
+Rachel is the recipient of the Natural Artistry award in Wildlife Photographer of the Year and the Portfolio Award in Bird Photographer of the Year.
+She is also a Nikon Creator, RSPB Ambassador, and a published contributor to National Geographic, among others.

-Entirely self-taught, Rachel has carved her own path through discipline, resilience, and an unwavering commitment to her passion.
-Her imagery does more than depict wildlife; it tells layered, emotionally resonant stories, underpinned by deep subject knowledge and ethical fieldcraft.
-Led by hands-on conservation work and years of independent research, Rachel’s work reveals the secrets of her subjects in ways that are both scientifically informed and artistically profound.
+Rachel has carved her own path through discipline, resilience, and an unwavering dedication to her craft.
+Her imagery does more than depict wildlife — informed by years of independent research and hands-on conservation experience, her work reveals the lives of her subjects in ways that are both scientifically grounded and artistically profound.

 Latest News